Victoria and Albert Museum: 1900–1950

 The opening ceremony for the Aston Webb building by King Edward VII and Queen Alexandra took place on 26 June 1909.
 In 1914 the construction commenced of the Science Museum, signaling the final split of the science and art collections.

-In 1939, on the outbreak of the Second World War, most of the collection was sent to a quarry in Wiltshire, to Montacute House in Somerset, or to a tunnel near Aldwych tube station, with larger items remaining in situ, sand-bagged and bricked in.
+In 1939 on the outbreak of the Second World War, most of the collection was sent to a quarry in Wiltshire, to Montacute House in Somerset, or to a tunnel near Aldwych tube station, with larger objects remaining in situ, sand-bagged and bricked in.
 Between 1941 and 1944 some galleries were used as a school for children evacuated from Gibraltar.
 The South Court became a canteen, first for the Royal Air Force and later for Bomb Damage Repair Squads.

 Before the return of the collections after the war, the Britain Can Make It exhibition was held between September and November 1946, attracting nearly a million-and-a-half visitors.
 This was organised by the Council of Industrial Design, established by the British government in 1944 "to promote by all practicable means the improvement of design in the products of British industry".
-The success of this exhibition led to the planning of the Festival of Britain (1951).
+The success of this exhibition led to the planning of the Festival of Britain to be held in 1951.
 By 1948 most of the collections had been returned to the museum.